Agatasa calydonia

 Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Charaxinae - Agatasa - calydonia

-Regional Distribution: Myanmar, Thailand, Laos, Malaysia, Indonesia, Philippines
+Regional Distribution: Myanmar, Thailand, Laos, China, Malaysia, Indonesia, Philippines

-Flight time: most of the year except maybe the coldest months, depending on location
+Flight time: most of the year except maybe the coldest months Wingspan: 70-85mm

 Larval Hosts: Artabotrys sp., Desmos chinensis (Annonaceae).
-There may be others that are not known about.
+There may be others that are yet to be recorded.

 Adult Food Sources: Nectar - not known to visit flowers.
 Other - mud puddling, animal dung, carrion, rotting fruit